In his photographs, Hiroshi Sugimoto captures the tension between real and fake that makes dioramas so intriguing

 We continue to be fascinated by these simple scene-setters, but why?
 What interests us in an inanimate elk or giraffe stuck in time?
 To answer that question, I looked at the history of the diorama as well as the contemporary photographs of Hiroshi Sugimoto, now on view at the Getty Center.

 Dioramas were a bit different when first introduced.
-The inventor of the diorama was Louis-Jacques-Mandé Daguerre, creator of the first widely used method of photography, the daguerreotype.
+The inventor of the diorama was none other than Louis-Jacques-Mandé Daguerre, creator of the first widely used method of photography, the daguerreotype.
 Among his many talents was theatrical set design, and in 1822 he created multi-layered landscape paintings that would change in appearance through illumination, screens, shutters, and color blinds.
 Hundreds of patrons would sit in a highly specialized theater set on a massive turntable, which would move from one landscape painting to the next.
 Daguerre’s rich and realistic paintings, paired with visual tricks, almost fooled the audience into believing they were looking at a dynamic, natural scene.

 Habitat dioramas as we know them today first became popular in natural history museums in the early 20th century.
 We’ve all admired the taxidermied beasts surrounded by a faithfully replicated natural environment.
 Recently dioramas have jumped outside the museum to invade pop culture, starring in countless movies, televisions shows, and commercials.
 Los Angeles’s own Natural History Museum has an acclaimed collection of animal dioramas that recently had the limelight in an episode of Mad Men and a Ferris Bueller-themed Honda commercial.